maraujo010/dashboard/README.md

 ### Technical notes
 - This demo app was built in a Node.js (Ubuntu OS) environment.
 - The base project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)
+- The websockets server is generating random data.

 #### Tools/frameworks
 - The map plugin is done with OpenLayers and Open Street Maps.